wasabigeek/blog/content/blog/what-does-a-1972-paper-have-to-do-with-the-single-responsibility-principle/index.md

 ## Modularization 1: "Flowchart"
 In the first modularization, Parnas modelled the problem as a flowchart, using the individual steps to break apart the modules (an approach which I'm guilty of applying at face value):
-![Criteria for Decomposition of Modules 1.png](./Criteria for Decomposition of Modules 1.png) It's worth highlighting a significant design decision not obvious above, which was to have all modules share a common data structure to store the input.
-The implications of this become clearer later.
+![Criteria for Decomposition of Modules 1.png](./Criteria for Decomposition of Modules 1.png) (There's a design flaw that isn't obvious in the diagram - all the modules rely upon a common data structure in memory, used to store and retrieve the input.
+The implications will become clearer later on.)

 Here's what each module did:
 - **Input**
-  - Parsed the input text file and stores in memory with an array-like structure we'll call "Characters", with 4 characters per element (explained around [23:36 in the video](https://youtu.be/R7X4B3-k7g4?t=1415)).
+  - Parses the input text file and stores in memory with an array-like structure we'll call "Characters", with 4 characters per element (explained around [23:36 in the video](https://youtu.be/R7X4B3-k7g4?t=1415)).
   - For example, given the file:
   ```shell
   # cat input.txt